vis-kid/between_blog/_drafts/2015-03-24-Roundup_Design_01.md

 >#**”**

 <br>
-Coby Chapple is a product designer at Github and shares his insights about prototyping and working remote in this episode.
-Github has a visual style that is well established which makes it easier to prototype new designs directly in code without relying too much on other prototyping tools like Framer, Quartz Composer or mockups.
+Coby Chapple shares his insights about prototyping and working remote in this episode.
+Github has a visual style that is well established which makes it easier to prototype new designs directly in code without relying too much on other prototyping tools like Framer, Quartz Composer or wireframes.
 Coby explains how Github uses feature flags to incrementally try out new features and how convenient it is to get feedback from other co-workers who work remotely in different timezones.
 You will also get an insight how Github organizes teams, what tools they use internally, why they are not using Bootstrap much and why their designs don’t use a lot of Sass’s more advanced features.

 <br>